 It’s a lot easier and a lot more productive to get your fifteen minutes to half-hour practice on a daily basis, as breaking off your practices into chunks will make your learning experience a lot more manageable, easier to understanding, and less overwhelming.

 While there are a lot of great tutorials on YouTube, tutorials on YouTube are better for learning an individual song or an easier way to finger a certain chord rather than to actually learn guitar.
-Don’t get me wrong, there are some channels on YouTube that do a really great job of breaking down guitar basics and music theory, but if you’re looking for someone to give you a concrete lesson that’s covers everything that you need to understand as a beginner, I would recommend also investing your money into a guitar teacher or a program.
+Don’t get me wrong, there are some channels on YouTube that do a really great job of breaking down guitar basics and music theory, but if you’re looking for someone to give you a concrete lesson that’s covers everything that you need to understand as a

 One thing that a lot of beginners expect is that all guitar teachers are the same, so they can go to any local guitar store/lesson and think that any teacher available will work for them.
 Just like a pair of sneakers isn’t going to be the most comfortable choice for all people, not all guitar teachers are going to be the perfect fit for you.